-HIV vacuolar myelopathy is the most common chronic myelopathy associated with HIV infection and is typically seen in the late stages of the disease.
+HIV-related vacuolar myelopathy, also known as AIDS-related myelopathy, is the most common chronic myelopathy associated with HIV infection and is typically seen in the late stages of the disease.

 Holocord presentation refers to a process which involves the spinal cord, from cervicomedullary junction to the tip of the conus.
-It does not relate to a specific condition nor does it distinguish between involvement by cystic expansion or solid tumour, or by a combination of both.
-It merely den...
+It does not relate to a specific condition nor does it distinguish between involvement by cystic expansion or solid tumor, or by a combination of both.
+It merely deno...

 The Honda sign (H sign / H pattern) is a term used to describe the appearances of bilateral sacral insufficiency fractures on a radioisotope bone scan.